saurabhannadate93/saurabhannadate93.github.io/_posts/2019-11-10-Text-Classification-of-Amazon-Reviews.md

 ### Example 1:

-**Review Text**: *RatingI have had these for a while now and wanted to try them out before posting a review.
+**Review Text**: *I have had these for a while now and wanted to try them out before posting a review.
 All I can is that they are worth it and have definitely outlasted other shoes I have had.
 I am always hiking, jogging or walking my pups and these shoes are still holding on strong.
 Definitely recommend these.
 That photo I posted is of the shoes is after months of activities and they still have grip and look good.*

 **Ground Truth**: 5